| Adele (Vanessa Paradis) is an attractive but unlucky 22

 for men in a long gently humorous introduction captured

+in a single shot using several cameras.
 Her life is so empty that she contemplates suicide one

 night.
 She teeters on a bridge over the River Seine River.